TASEmulators/fceux/src/drivers/em/README.md

 _Unsupported_ FCEUX features:

-- New PPU emulation (old PPU emulation used for performance).
+- New PPU emulation (old PPU is used for its performance).
 - FDS disk system.
 - VS system.
 - Special peripherals (Family Keyboard, Mahjong controller, etc.)
 - Screenshots and movie recording.
-- Cheats, debug, TAS and Lua scripting features.
+- Cheats, debugging, TAS and Lua scripting features.

 New features:

-- NTSC composite video emulation.
+- NTSC composite and CRT TV video shaders.
-- CRT TV emulation.

 ## Examples and API